href="../../images/logo.svg"/>

 The most common reason businesses search for "pallet rental" is a short-term or one-time need - a trade show, a seasonal production peak, a one-time large shipment.
 For these situations:

 • Single-order purchase with buyback.
 Buy the pallets you need for the shipment or event, use them, then sell them back.
-Florida Pallet Supply buys Grade A GMA pallets - so the net cost of a single-use purchase is the difference between buy price and sell-back price, typically $3-$5/pallet.
+Florida Pallet Supply buys Grade A GMA pallets - so the net cost of a single-use purchase is the difference between buy price and sell-back price, typically current market rate / pallet.
 Less than CHEP's rental rate, zero ongoing commitment.

 • Grade B for one-way shipments.
-For one-time outbound shipments where pallets won't return, Grade B at $5-$9 is often the right call.
+For one-time outbound shipments where pallets won't return, Grade B at market rate is often the right call.
 Use once, the recipient disposes.
 No ongoing rental account, no loss fees.

 • Flexible standing order without commitment.
 Florida Pallet Supply doesn't require long-term contracts.
 Standing delivery programs run week-to-week.
 Scale up or down as your volume changes.
 No penalty for stopping.